-- a. the name of the speaker you chose to write about - b. a detailed summary of the material presented (Please do not reproduce the entire lecture, but please do be specific.
-For example, "Dr. Boyd talked about bacteria and how they react to a certain metal." ls very different than "Dr. Boyd talked about Staphylococcus aureus and how it reacts to copper.") - c. an explanation of how the topic fits into the biochemistry "big picture" i.e., why is this topic important / relevant? - d. explanations of two reasons this topic is of particular interest to you Not all speakers will provide presentation slides or allow recording, so please take detailed notes, keeping the requirements of the summary in mind.
+- a. the name of the speaker - b. a detailed summary of the material presented (Please do not reproduce the entire lecture, but please do be specific.
+For example, "Dr. Boyd talked about bacteria and how they react to a certain metal."
+Is very different than "Dr. Boyd talked about Staphylococcus aureus and how it reacts to copper." - c. an explanation of how the topic fits into the biochemistry "big picture" - i.e., why is this topic important / relevant? - d. explanations of two reasons this topic is of particular interest to you

+Not all speakers will provide presentation slides, so please take detailed notes and keep the requirements of the summary in mind as you are doing so.